well-noted/TidWeb/README.md

-Some Fixes that need to be made: x Persistent ANR
+Some Fixes that need to be made:
+X Persistent ANR <br>
 - Notification Tray Favicon loading/caching

 Some additional features to be developed:
-- Cache/sync for Offline-Mode
+- Cache/sync for Offline-Mode <br>
-x Improved handling for UI
+X Improved handling for UI
 </p>